Ganesh23013987/Square-root-of-a-number/README.md

 ## Result:
 Thus the program to find the square root for the given number(newton's method) using function is written and verified using python programming.
-And the program code is successfully executed.
+Then, the program code is successfully executed.